In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 By giving customers more payment options, you can expand your business by making yourself more accessible and, hopefully, cut down on the number of payment problems that you run into in the future.

-3. Start paying quarterly taxes
+3. Set aside money for quarterly taxes

 Speaking of taxes, as a freelance business owner you are now responsible to pay quarterly estimated tax payments.
 After opening a separate business checking account, it’s a good idea to also create a separate tax savings for estimated taxes as well.